 Housing Damage Information

-Students who lived in housing during the academic year and completed a standard checkout may appeal damage charges by submitting the Damage Charge Appeal Form to the Office of Student Life.
+Students who lived in housing during the academic year and completed a standard checkout may appeal damage charges by submitting the Damage Charge Appeal Form to the Office of Residence Life + Conduct.
 The form can be found by logging into your portal and following these steps:

 - Click on Procedures and Forms